emiliobasualdo/InstagramStalker/README.md

 A very simple php program for Instagram story stalking.
 The program searches for appearances of a target user in stories, these stories are selected from the intersection of the followings and followers of the target.
-Once the an appearance of the target is found, the story is saved on the machine.
+Once an appearance of the target is found, the story is saved to the current directory.
-The program requires the user to personally supply with images of the target's face; for details on the recognition go to ageitgey/face_recognition wiki
+The program requires the user to personally supply images of the target's face; for details on the recognition go to ageitgey/face_recognition wiki

 The code was tested in OSx, never on Linux, though I don't see any problem with it.
 An example on how to use it as a module can be found in StalkerMain.php